Ankush-Patil99/legal-RAG-eurlex/README.md

 - FAISS index (~30MB)
 - Evaluation results

+Artifacts are versioned and pinned by commit hash for reproducibility
 NOTE: These artifacts are intentionally excluded from GitHub and required for full reproducibility.

 ---